NicoJanE/X11-GUI-Dev-Template-Stack/README.md

 This container consists of a **Base Container** and several **Sub Containers**. **The Base Container** is ***required*** for any **Sub Container** and provides the infrastructure for outputting GUI data from the Linux application to the X11 server on Windows.

 The **sub-containers** provide development environments for GUI applications running on Linux.
+The **sub-containers** provide development environments, including template source projects, for GUI applications running on Linux.

 ### Available containers